Get News & Updates Directly To Your Inbox

 Delicious recipes, nutrition tips and "ask the dietitian."

 Find A Doctor Or Hospital In Your Network.

-Today I can say that my sister is my best friend.
-While she may be grateful for the support and strength I was able to give her during such a difficult time, she showed me just how unbelievably strong she is and that together we can get through anything.
-Our relationship has come full circle: From those two little girls who didn’t see eye-to-eye about anything to two women who have grown to admire each other for what they’ve gone through together.
+“Today, I can say that my sister is my best friend,” Tamara says.
+“She may be grateful for the support and strength I was able to give her during a difficult time, but she has shown me how unbelievably strong she is.
+Together, we can get through anything.
+Our relationship has come full circle.
+We’ve gone from two little girls who didn’t see eye-to-eye on anything, to two women who have grown to admire each other for what we’ve been through together.”

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of New Mexico.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
 Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.